babowsk1/T-Sol-Compiler/syntax/api-functions-and-members/math-namespace.md

 math.minmax(T a, T b) returns (T /*min*/, T /*max*/);
 ```

-Returns minimal and maximal values of the passed arguments.
+Returns minimal and maximal values of the passed arguments.`T` should be an integer or fixed point type.

 Example: